Precision Metal Components with or Without Tooling

 Lost foam casting laid the foundation for Skuld’s patented AMEC® process — a hybrid technology that merges polymer 3D printing with evaporative casting.
 The result is faster production, tighter precision, and new possibilities for modern metal manufacturing.

-Agility, precision, and performance — all built in.
+ACCURACY, precision, and performance — all built in.

 Experience That Scales